spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 ---

-## your first meditation session
+## 3. the guide

 okay so you stretched a little. time for some real meditation!

+so without further ado, here it is, the first 30 minutes of my meditation session:

+### 3.1 the pre-pre-meditation

+while not strictly necessary, it's at this point that you'll want to shut off your phone. i'm not exactly sure what it is about the phone, but its presence (even reading an article), usually spells bad habits, and loss of focus while meditating. so if you're reading this on your phone, i'd advise you to move to a laptop or desktop if you plan to read this and meditate.

+my guess is that it's the ambient tension of a possible notification that makes the phone so distracting. it's basically attentional russian roulette. don't do it! mute it, turn it off, chuck it into a [faraday cage](https://en.wikipedia.org/wiki/Faraday_cage), whatever it takes for you to be absolutely sure that it won't ring for the foreseeable future.

+however if you find yourself in a situation in which you **need** to have your phone on speed dial basically always (medical professional, parent, etc):

+- for one: i'm very sorry.
+- but for two: please know that it's not impossible to meditate even with these distractions. it's just going to be slightly harder. being able to focus even with distractions is a major skill check later on, so think of it as skipping a couple classes.

+### 3.2 the pre-meditation

+while also not strictly necessary, doing some extra prep work before meditating usually heightens your senses, and gives some time for you to mull over some compulsive thoughts -- both of which are really helpful for keeping focus later on when meditating.

+my flavor of prep is already described in this article -- stretching. i usually focus on the ones that are the most tense[^5]. i won't go into too much detail on how to do these[^6], so i'll just list the muscle groups i focus on:

+- hamstring stretches.
+- quad stretches
+- shoulder stretches
+- hip flexor stretch
+- arm circles
+- neck circles
+- wrist circles (i'm a programmer, and spend 8 hours a day typing)

+of course, while you do this, pay attention not only to the way your body feels, but also to the distracting thoughts you'll be having while you do it. these are really hard to get rid of, and are basically the major skillcheck for meditation. i'll detail a couple of effective ways to get rid of them in a future blog post, but for now, just note that they're there.

+### 3.3 the meditation

 while i promised no mumbo-jumbo, i made no such promise for scientific concepts. here's one really useful one:

-[propioception](https://en.wikipedia.org/wiki/Proprioception) -- the "sense" of your body. most prominent of which is its sense of location.
+[propioception](https://en.wikipedia.org/wiki/Proprioception) -- a.k.a the "sense" of your body. the
+most prominent of which is its sense of location. for this meditation tutorial boss, you'll want to just pay attention to how your body sits.

-propioception forms the basis of what i feel is the easiest form of meditation (which is why i start all of my sessions with it).
+while it sounds trivial, propioception forms the basis of what i feel is the effective form of meditation[^7] .

+this is simple by design. i've tried a handful of other meditation methods (breathwork and third eye meditation specifically), and my sense is that these require too many variables ("oh no my nose is stuck", "what the hell do you mean 'third eye'" are thoughts that come to mind) to start of with.

-okay, i'll keep this brief so you don't have to check the instructions every 30 seconds:
+not that they're useless. we'll revisit them in a later session, but for now, i'll keep this brief so you don't have to check the instructions every 30 seconds:

 1. sit down.
 2. pay attention how your body feels.